udacity/RL-Quadcopter/README.md

 Tip: If you get tired of this two-step startup process, edit the `quad_controller_rl/scripts/drone_sim` script and enter a command that runs the simulator application.
 It will then be launched automatically with ROS!

-_Note: If you want to learn more about how ROS works and how you can use it for robotics applications, you can take the [ROS Essentials](https://classroom.udacity.com/nanodegrees/nd209/parts/af07ae99-7d69-4b45-ab98-3fde8b576a16) module from Udacity's [Robotics Nanodegree Program](https://www.udacity.com/robotics)._
+_Note: If you want to learn more about how ROS works and how you can use it for robotics applications, you may enroll in Udacity's [Robotics Nanodegree Program](https://www.udacity.com/robotics) and can take the [ROS Essentials](https://classroom.udacity.com/nanodegrees/nd209/parts/af07ae99-7d69-4b45-ab98-3fde8b576a16) module._

 ## Implement

-Once you have made sure ROS and the simulator are running without any errors, and that they can communicate with each other, start modifying your code in `rl_agent.py`.
+Once you have made sure ROS and the simulator are running without any errors, and that they can communicate with each other, try modifying the code in `agents/policy_search.py` - this is a sample agent that runs by default (e.g. add a `print` statement).
 Every time you make a change, you will need to stop the simulator (press `Esc` with the simulator window active), and shutdown ROS (press `Ctrl+C` in the terminal).
 Save your change, and `roslaunch` again.

-While you are working on your agent code, open the project notebook for guidance (assuming you are in your catkin workspace):
+Now you should be ready to start coding!
+Open the project notebook for further instructions (assuming you are in your catkin workspace):

 ```bash
 $ jupyter notebook src/RL-Quadcopter/quad_controller_rl/notebooks/RL-Quadcopter.ipynb
 ```

 # Submit

 Complete the required sections in the notebook.
-Once done, save/export the notebook as a PDF (`RL-Quadcopter.pdf`).
+Once done, save/export the notebook as a PDF or HTML file.
 This will serve as your project report.

-If you are enrolled in a Udacity program, you can submit your completed project for review.
-You can upload a zip file that includes the following:
+If you are enrolled in a Udacity Nanodegree program, you can submit your completed project for review.
+Prepare and upload a zip file that includes the following:

-- Project notebook with all sections completed (`RL-Quadcopter.ipynb`).
+- `RL-Quadcopter.ipynb`: Project notebook with all sections completed.
-- PDF report (`RL-Quadcopter.pdf`, which can be an export of the notebook).
+- `RL-Quadcopter.pdf` / `RL-Quadcopter.html`: PDF or HTML report (which can be an export of the notebook).
-- Agent code (`rl_agent.py`).
-- Controller code (`rl_controler.py`).
+- `quad_controller_rl/`: Python package with your code in the following sub-packages:
+  - `tasks/`: Your implementation of each task required for this project.
+  - `agents/`: Agents you've implemented for the corresponding tasks.
-- Any other supporting code or other files used by your project (e.g. you can write different agents in separate files).
+  - Any other supporting code or other files used by your project.